Updated 02.02.26

 In case you haven’t noticed in my recipes, I love adding cheese to dishes.
-All sorts of cheese, from the plain old Cheddar or Gouda, to the more ‘exotic’ or less common for those who share my love for cheese, like this Taleggio, a washed-rind cheese from Italy, semi-soft to soft.
+All sorts of cheese, from the plain old Cheddar or Gouda, to the more ‘exotic’ or less common.
+For those who share my love for cheese, this Taleggio is a washed-rind cheese from Italy, semi-soft to soft.
 This cheese can be stinky and sticky, but it is ooooh so creamy, gooey and delicious.
+Mixed in with the risotto the stinky part is gone, the flavor remains.

 - Onion – or shallot